Student Services & Resources

 Careers

 Students do not have to look far at the University to find part-time work.
 The Career Centre post thousands of paid and volunteer jobs each year from on- and off-campus employers who feel that a student would make a valuable part of their team.
 The Career Centre provides career education and experiential opportunities, which foster career clarity and build skills and lifelong competencies.
-In addition, Daniels students have access to their own on location career educator for support and skills development on site at 1 Spadina Cres.
+In addition, throughout the fall and winter semesters Daniels students have access to their own on-location career educator for support and skills development on site at 1 Spadina Cres (days/times TBC)

 Work-study opportunities are also available to students in the Daniels Faculty.
 The work-study program is an excellent opportunity to build skills while working in one of the many offices, departments, labs, libraries, and gallery spaces on campus.
 The Daniels Faculty has work-study opportunities available with individual faculty members and in an administrative capacity.
 Work-study positions are posted and managed through the Career Centre.